Counsel by Design™

 Our Acclaimed Attorneys

 Recent news, blog posts and articles from the CB Team

-Calderone Bullock LLC is pleased to announce recognition of Lynda Calderone by her peers in the 2020 SJ Magazine Best Attorneys list for Patent, Trademark
+Calderone Bullock LLC is pleased to announce Lynda Calderone was included the 2020 SJ Magazine Top Attorneys list for Patent, Trademark and Copyright law.* Calderone

 A Blank Slate and a Vision Brought to Life It seems like yesterday, but on January 1, 2019, we opened our doors as Calderone Bullock